Digital Archivist Jobs in USA with Visa Sponsorship

 Do digital archivists qualify for H-1B visa sponsorship?

-Yes, digital archivists qualify for H-1B sponsorship as specialty occupation professionals.
+Yes, digital archivists qualify for H-1B visa sponsorship as specialty occupation professionals.
 The role requires specialized knowledge in information science, digital preservation, and metadata management that typically requires a master's degree in library science or related field.
 Museums, universities, and cultural institutions regularly sponsor these positions.

 What degree do I need for digital archivist visa sponsorship?